-Since 2020, LSM continues to be a member of voluntary initiative ClimateWise, a global insurance industry network focused on climate-related issues.
-LSM's ClimateWise score improved significantly for 2021, in comparison to the first report in 2020.
-In 2022, the first LSM ClimateWise report will be published, demonstrating how we respond to the ClimateWise Principles that are aligned with the Task Force on Climate-related Financial Disclosures ("TCFD").
-This will provide our policyholders and counterparties with additional climate change-specific information.
+Since 2020, LSM / LMRe continues to be a member of voluntary initiative ClimateWise, a global insurance industry network focused on climate-related issues.
+In 2022, the first LSM ClimateWise report was published, demonstrating how we respond to the ClimateWise Principles that are aligned with the Task Force on Climate-related Financial Disclosures ("TCFD").
+This provides our policyholders and counterparties with additional climate change-specific information.